 Cookies do not contain any information that personally identifies the user, but information that we store about the user may be linked by us to the information stored in and obtained from cookies.

-Practice Organization websites use the information we obtain from people’s use of our website through cookies for the following purposes:
+Practice Organization websites use the information we obtain from people’s use of our website through cookies (such as the Google Analytics cookie) for the following purposes: